When I was a kid, I used to read a lot―but I was never into

 was most directly affected by the construction of the Kinzua Dam

-It likely never got to use the ZIP Code that appears to be
+rerouted.
+It likely never got to use the ZIP Code that appears

-There are four other ZIP Codes in the Jamestown area (the area
+There are three other ZIP Codes in the Jamestown area (the area

-in which codes begin with "147"), which covers southern Chautauqua,
+in which codes begin with "147"), which covers southern

 14713 (between Bemus Point and Black Creek).
 Judging by a 1933

 article in the Cattaraugus Republican comparing the county's

 town names to others in America using a post office directory,